enbnt/examples.enbnt.dev/README.md

 This [project](https://github.com/enbnt/examples.enbnt.dev/tree/main/tracing-and-testing)
 is an example [Finatra](https://www.github.com/twitter/finatra) project, which illustrates some of the built-in distributed trace annotation testing utilities.
-Keep an eye on [enbnt.dev](https://www.enbnt.dev) for blog posts which will dive into this project.
+See the [Distributed Tracing and Testing](https://www.enbnt.dev/posts/tracing-and-testing/) blog post for a deeper look into this project.